NM-TAFE/civ-ipriot-in-class-demos/week12/lesson.md

 We can achieve this through the inheritance of abstract and concrete classes (for example, we can write a function to make an animal speak that will work with both cats and dogs) and through the inheritance of interfaces (for example, we can write a function that will work with any object that has a `speak` method, regardless of type).
 Whenever we achieve polymorphism through some form of inheritance, it is usually called _subclass_ **polymorphism**.

-Now, let's look at the word "achieving": in statically typed languages, we need to think about our types and their relationship in order to convince the compiler to let us do things polymorphically - hence 'achieve'; whether that's subclass polymorphism or the more advanced (and not covered) parametric polymorphism (generics).
+Now, let's look at the word "achieving": in statically typed languages, we need to think about our types and their relationship in order to convince the compiler to let us do things polymorphically - hence 'achieve'; whether that's subclass polymorphism or the more advanced (and not covered) _parametric_ polymorphism (generics).

-Python and other dynamically typed languages allow for more 'ad-hoc'(read: _whatev's_) polymorphism.
+Python and other dynamically typed languages allow for more _ad-hoc_(read: "whatev's") polymorphism.

 In dynamically typed languages, we don't have to explicitly define the typology: a function will be polymorphic in so far as the types that are passed to it have the necessary attributes and methods.
 If they don't, we will get a `runtime error`.